 Plastic is a common backpacking utensil material as it is very light.
 Sporks (yep, a spoon/fork combo) are popular.

-What we use: We like to keep things simple and bring two plastic GSI Pouch Spoons.
+What we use: We like to keep things simple and bring two plastic GSI Long Spoons.
 These extra long plastic spoons are ideal for scooping out meals from freeze dried food packets or stirring rehydrated food in our Jetboil.

 Some biodegradable soap, a small scrubber and a quick dry towel are a popular trio of cleaning backpacking supplies for washing dishes and cooking pots.

 What we use: We bring a tiny scrubber (about an eight of the size of a regular one) and a very small Nalgene bottle of biodegradable soap.
 After washing, we air dry our cooking pot.

 Food and water